 Using CSD on Puhti

-and you have access to programs ConQuest, Hermes, PreQuest, Vista, Superstar, GOLD, and Mercury.
+Now you have access to the programs ConQuest, Hermes, Mercury and Mogul.
+Run them by typing

 Using WebCSD directly with a browser